-TINA: (Writing on her iPad, making it up) "The animals have escaped from the zoo!
+TINA: (Writing on her iPad) Six people already shared it, in seconds!
+"The animals have escaped from the zoo!
 The rhino's running wild, the leopard, elephants are chasing down our children..."

 BEN: They'll see you're not a sicko, you're just very sick...